xoseperez/CayenneLPP/README.md

 * `LPP_ERROR_OK`: no error
 * `LPP_ERROR_OVERFLOW`: When encoding, the latest field would have exceeded the internal buffer size.
 Try increasing the buffer size in the constructor.
 When decoding, the payload is not long enough to hold the expected data.
 Probably a size mismatch.
 * `LPP_ERROR_UNKNOWN_TYPE`: When decoding, the decoded type does not match any of the supported ones.
+* `LPP_ERROR_MIXED_FRAME`: When encoding, you have tried to add a field that is not copatible with the previously added fields.
+For instance, you cannot add different channels when in LPP_MODE_HISTORY, or you cannot add full scale GPS data when there is already other fields in the buffer.

 ```c
 uint8_t getError(void);